hacksparrow/apoc/README.md

 ## Apoc Cypher File

 An Apoc Cypher file is a text file with **.acf** extension, which contains cypher queries in it.
-It supports comments using `//`, and can include other acf files from the main file.
+It supports comments using `//`, JavaScript code within backticks, and can include other acf files from the main file.
 Here is an example.

 The contents of the main acf file:

 ```
 // in-file query
 create (m: ApocTestMember {
-    name: 'El Capitan'
+    name: 'El Capitan',
+    id: 'u`Date.now()`' // JavaScript code
 })

 // groups